HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/2023-06-10-home-lab/post-18.md

 Building out this home-lab observability setup, has been a great learning experience for me.
-I deepened my knowledge of established technologies like Prometheus and Grafana, and got to play with some newer tools, like the OpenTelemetry collector, and Grafana Cloud.
+I deepened my knowledge of established technologies like Prometheus and Grafana, and got to play with some newer tools, like the OpenTelemetry collector and LightStep.

 One major take-away for me is, the great flexibility that the OpenTelemetry collector is giving us for plumbing and evolving the telemetry setup.
 On-boarding